In Association with Amazon.com

 In 1929, Tapiovaara's mother died of cancer; she was forty three.
 After graduating from the Lycée, Tapiovaara entered in 1930 the University of Helsinki.
 In the same year he volunteered in the army.
 When Tapiovaara did not show much progress in his law studies, his father stopped supporting his life in Helsinki and called him back to Hämeenlinna.

-In 1936, Tapiovaara started to work with a screen adaptation of the novel Juha, written by Juhani Aho.
-It was not the first adaptation of the book; Mauritz Stiller had filmed the story in 1921, starring Mathias Taube and Jenny Hasselqvist.
-Tapiovaara's close companion was Heikki Aho, the writer's son.
-The film, shot mostly in Kuusamo, was produced by Aho & Soldan – Björn Soldan was Juhani Aho's illegitimate son from a liaison with Tilly Soldan.
+Before Tapiovaara's screen version of Juhani Aho's novel Juha (1911), Mauritz Stiller had filmed the story under the title Johan (1921), starring Mathias Taube (Johan) and Jenny Hasselqvist (Marit).
+Juha, shot mostly in Kuusamo, was produced by Heikki Aho, the son of the author, and Björn Soldan, who was Aho's illegitimate son from a liaison with Tilly Soldan.
 A part of the negative was destroyed in a fire.
 Some reviewers noted that the ending was rather anti-climactic.
 In the story, a triangle drama, a young woman who has married an older country man, leaves her husband for a seducer.
+Irma Seikkula played Marja, Hannes Närhi was in the title role, and Walle Saikko (Vladimir Sajkovic), an amateur actor, was the stranger, Shemeikka.
+Sajkovic became later professor of literature in the United States at the Massachusetts State University.

 After finishing Juha, Tapiovaara travelled to Paris, where he reported for the newspaper Helsingin Sanomat on exhibitions of the 1937 Paris World's Fair, arguing that modern art, embodied in the work of Pablo Picasso, is never in peace with itself or the surrounding world.
-Tapiovaara's next film, Varastettu kuolema (The Stolen Death), which shows the influnce of René Clair, was photographed by Erik Blomberg.
-Loosely based on Runar Schildt's short story 'Köttkvarnen' (1919, The Meat-grinder), which was set during the Civil War, it told about underground independence fighters of the early 20th century, in 1904-1905.
+Tapiovaara's next project, Varastettu kuolema (The Stolen Death), which shows the influnce of René Clair, was photographed by Erik Blomberg.
+"Nyrki oli luonteeltaan hyvin rehti.
+Hän oli meitä vanhempi, oli harrastanut filosofiaa, kuvaamataiteita, hänellä oli selvä kanta asioihin, meillä ei, hänellä oli paljon teoreetista tietoa elokuvasta, minä taas olin saanut käytännön kokemusta.
+Minä sanoisin, että Nyrkissä löytyi sivistynyt mies käsityöläisten sakkiin..." (cinematographer Erik Blomberg on Nyrki Tapiovaara, in Erik Blomberg by Sakari Toiviainen, Helsinki: Suomen elokuva-arkisto, 1983, p.
+16) Blomberg wrote the first version of the script, in collaboration with Eino Mäkinen.
+Loosely based on Runar Schildt's short story 'Köttkvarnen' (1919, The Meat-grinder), which was set during the Civil War, the film told about underground independence fighters of the early 20th century, in 1904-1905.
 The title of the original story referred to a machine-gun which an idealistic young man wants to purchase.

 The Stolen Death received mixed reviews – one critic considered its "decadent style of photography" alien to the Finnish spirit.
 "Why was the room of the arms trader first shown from a high angle?" asked A.S-o.
 In one of its most impressive scenes the two lovers, Robert and Manja, run through a yard full of clothes hanging out to dry.
 The characters speak Finnish, Swedish, Russian, and English without subtexts.
 Alf Sjöberg's film Med livet som insats (1940, Life at stake), set in an unnamed country, was based on the same story.
 This adaptation was banned in Norway during the German occupation.

 Kaksi Vihtoria (Two Victors), a satire about the petty bourgeoisie, was based on Tatu Pekkarinen's popular play, inspired by George McManus' comic strip Bringing Up Father.
 The production company, Eloseppo-yhtiö, needed money to finance other projects, and shot the film in a month.
 Vihtori Rantamo (Eino Jurkka) is a businessman and upstart, who is under the thumb of his wife, Klaara.
-When she travels to country, Vihtori starts drinking and goes to restaurant with his friend, whose name is also Vihtori.
+When she travels to country, Vihtori starts drinking.
+(What would a Finnish comedy be without people drinking a lot.)
+He goes to restaurant with his friend, whose name is also Vihtori.
 The restaurant sequence records popular variety entertainment of the era from music to imitation of pigs, and from Can Can Dance to the popular Lambert Walk.
-Sulamit, composed by Matti Jurva, is heard twice in the film.
+Sulamit, composed by Matti Jurva, is heard twice.
 Mirjami Kuosmanen's performance of the song is one of its highlights.

 The film was completed by Hugo Hytönen, Erik Blomberg, and Mirjami Kuosmanen after Tapiovaara's death.
 He disappeared on February 29, 1940 during the Winter war between Finland and the Soviet Union, on a reconnaissance mission in Tohmajärvi.
 His patrol came under small-arms fire in Suojärvi, and while the others were retreating he kept on shooting the advancing enemy.
 After being hit he, continued shooting.